msuhail1997/Amazon-Review-Classifier--NLP/README.md

 # Amazon Reviews Classifier - Pytorch (NLP)

 - Amazon reviews were classified as rating scores between 1-5.

-- The models implemented were
+    The below models were used for classification
       - LogReg
       - Self Attention with LSTM, BiLSTM, GRU, RNN.
       - BERT models (RoBERTa and DistilBERT)

-Amazon reviews were summarized using the following model
+- Amazon reviews were summarized using the Seq2Seq encoder-decoder.
-  - Seq2Seq encoder-decoder